The One Minute Diamond Buying Guide:

 The range of proportions outlined above will produce the highest volume of light return and a virtual balance of brilliance and dispersion.
 It represents the center range or "Target Zone" of the AGS Ideal and GIA Excellent Grade.

 They like to say that there's an ideal cut diamond for every preference.
-Which might explain why the range of proportions for the AGS Ideal and GIA Excellent cut grades are so broad.
+That might explain why the range of proportions for the AGS Ideal and GIA Excellent cut grades are so broad.

 I suppose that one could argue that high levels of light return and performance are possible within a broad-spectrum of proportions.
-However, I find that the proportions outlined above are more likely to produce the look that I prefer in a diamond.
+However, I find that the proportions outlined above are more likely to produce the look that I prefer.

 Diamonds with proportions outside my preferred range are more likely to exhibit:

 * Table Diameter:

 In the first place, the total depth of a diamond does not necessarily have a bearing on light return.
 Especially if the crown and pavilion angle offset are within the correct range.
 Under those circumstances, the total depth measurement can be higher.
 For example, we wouldn't think twice about something like this: